-VASSAL has two features that are ideally suite to handle games with lots of status markers, i.e. Game-piece Layers and Dynamic Properties.
+VASSAL has two features that are ideally suited for handling games with lots of status markers, i.e. Game-piece Layers and Dynamic Properties.
 My approach to the GCACW modules has been to replace each type of status marker with a Game-piece layer that is keyed to a Dynamic Property (leverage programmatic efficiencies).
-A side effect of this is to greatly simplify the Global Key Commands of the recovery phase vs existing modules (limiting automation).
+A side effect of this is to greatly simplify the Global Key Commands of the recovery phase vs existing modules (limit automation).

 - Here Come the Rebels

 - Grant Takes Command